BiltuDas1/Multibot/README.md

   visit [docs.spamwat.ch](https://docs.spamwat.ch/).
 - `ENABLE_COMBOT` Set it to true/yes if you want to enable [combot.org](https://combot.org/) protection (Applicable to new users only, old users are not affected).
 Otherwise set it to false/no. Default is true/yes.
+- `NTFY_TOPIC` Set this to enable remote logging, It will send you notification when an error occurred in the bot server, You need to create a topic at first, visit [ntfy.sh](https://ntfy.sh) for more information.
+(Make sure that curl and nc is installed into the system, otherwise the service won't work)

 ## Deploy